-King’s offers a wide array of undergraduate, post-graduate, and executive education programs.
-But, trawling through the glossy pages of the school’s brochures, there’s one glaring omission: there’s no MBA program in sight.
+King’s Business School in London offers a wide array of undergraduate, post-graduate, and executive education programs.
+But trawling through the glossy pages of the school’s brochures, there’s one glaring omission: there’s no MBA degree in sight.

-Instead, King’s offers specialized masters degrees—shorter, more affordable, more concentrated post-graduate management courses.
-King’s is launching new master’s in digital marketing and entrepreneurship and innovation this year.
-It offers a Masters in International Management as the closest alternative to a traditional MBA.
+Instead, King’s offers a suite of specialized masters degrees—shorter, more affordable, more concentrated post-graduate management courses.
+King’s launched its Master’s in International Management as its closest alternative to a traditional MBA.

 Specialized master’s programs are eating into the MBA market.
-Emerging program types—masters in data analytics, business information technology, and entrepreneurship—have seen a surge of interest.
+Emerging program types—masters in management, masters in finance, masters in business analytics, marketing, and entrepreneurship—have seen a surge of interest.

-While the MBA remains the number one graduate management degree sought by prospective students, now, according to the latest research from GMAC, nearly half of business school applicants consider a business master’s program alongside an MBA; 38% prefer the business master’s program type.
+While the MBA remains the number one graduate management degree sought by prospective students, now, according to the latest research from the Graduate Management Admission Council (GMAC), nearly half of business school applicants consider a business master’s program alongside an MBA.

 Register for free to continue reading